 - Frequent use of a mouse or other pointing device, especially if an extensive reach to the side or front of the body is required

-- Lower keyboard height (perhaps install an underdesk keyboard/mouse tray) or raise the height of the chair (a footrest may be needed); lower armrests on the chair
+- Lower keyboard height by raising the height of the chair (a footrest may be needed); lower armrests on the chair or consider installing a keyboard tray.

 - Shoulders slumped because keyboard too low

-- Raise the keyboard height or perhaps lower the chair height (within reason)
+- Raise the keyboard height or lower the chair height (within reason).

-- Frequent overhead reaches, extended reaches, or leaning to the side
+- Frequent overhead / extended reaches, or leaning to the side

-- Place frequently used items within easy reach, close to the body; avoid frequent overhead reaches or reaches requiring twisting of spine
+- Place frequently used items within easy reach, close to the body; avoid frequent overhead reaches or reaches requiring twisting of the spine.

-- Ensure there is space on the surface (2-3″) or use a wrist rest to keep wrists straight when not actively keyboarding
+- Ensure there is space on the surface (2-3″) or use a wrist rest to keep wrists straight when not actively typing.

 - Elbow and upper arms held away from the body